wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ### Opt-in vs Opt-out

-Wheel variants should be supported using an opt-out approach.
-This ensures that wheel variants work seamlessly out of the box, providing users with optimal performance and compatibility with minimal maintenance burden.
-Plugins will be automatically installed into an isolated environment, enabling variant support without user intervention.

-For scenarios requiring explicit control, providers can be marked as optional.
-In these cases, users must explicitly enable the providers, but they will still benefit from automatic provider installation.
+For a consistent experience between tools, wheel variants should be supported by default.
+Tools may provide an opt-out to only use non-variant wheels.
+For scenarios requiring more control, providers can be marked as optional and must be explicitly enabled by the user.

 ### Variant Properties System